Tracy Morgan’s amazing answer about the Warriors’ slow start to the NBA season

 Except Tracy Morgan.

-The actor joined “Warriors Pregame Live” before Golden State’s game against the New York Knicks on Tuesday at Madison Square Garden and was asked about the Defending Champions entering the game with a 15-16 record.
+The actor and Comedian joined “Warriors Pregame Live” before Golden State’s game against the New York Knicks on Tuesday at Madison Square Garden and was asked about the Defending Champions Entering the game with a 15-16 record.

 “Nah, man,” Morgan said to Bonta Hill, Chris Mullin and Festus Ezeli.
 “All good things come to an end, baby.
 This is New York’s time.”